 C.3b.8.
 Assets for Independence (AFI): Assets for Independence funds provided by the U.S. Department of Health and Human Services.

 C.3b.9.
 Temporary Assistance for Needy Families (TANF): TANF Funds provided by the U.S. Department of Health and Human Services.
 This should include all programs funded by TANF to provide services to former welfare recipients including programs that assist families in remaining self- sufficient.
-It is critical to examine the ultimate source of the funds because often TANF funds are funneled through other state and county programs.
+It is critical to examine the ultimate source of the funds because often TANF funds are dispersed through other state and county programs.

 C.3b.10.
 Child Care Development Block Grant (CCDBG): Childcare Development Block Grant funds provided by the U.S. Department of Health and Human Services.